ssniranga/react-leaderboard/README.md

 Even if you refresh the page, it will be cached within the 15 minutes cycle since the last generated time.

-have used local storage for caching purposes.
+Have used local storage for caching purposes.

 ## How to